vidarkongsli/azure-scheduler-demo/BlogArticle/Windows Azure Scheduler Part 3.md

     }
 }]
 ```
 Notice that we now get back JSON instead of XML.
 Go figure.
-Anyway, add some code to detect the result format, and parse it accordingly:
+Anyway, we add code to detect the result format, and parse it accordingly:
 ```powershell
 $res = $task.Result.Content.ReadAsStringAsync().Result
 $mediaType = $task.Result.Content.Headers.ContentType.MediaType